-The GV Health Pharmacy - located in The Hub at the Graham St campus - provides a comprehensive service to patients in the region, and supports other areas of its health care team in all aspects of medicines management.
+The GV Health Pharmacy - located in The Hub at GV Health's Graham Street campus - provides a comprehensive service to patients in the region, and supports other areas of its health care team in all aspects of medicines management.

-Mr Carter said his team’s present focus is on growing their range of services and support capabilities throughout the hospital and its partners, which include Seymour Health and other smaller services in the region.
+Mr Carter said his team’s present focus was growing their range of services and supporting capabilities throughout the hospital and its partners, which include Seymour Health and other smaller services in the region.

 AMS roles aim to improve the appropriate use of antibiotics and reduce antibiotic resistance in patients.

-He says the team endeavour to see as many patients as possible before they are discharged.
+The team endeavours to see as many patients as possible before they are discharged, according to Mr Carter.

 The pharmacy team also monitors medication in order to prevent or minimise side-effects and drug interactions, provides counselling to patients, and dispenses medications for patients in wards, the emergency department and outpatient clinics.

-Mr Carter said the pharmacy is always looking at methods for improving medication safety with the clinical staff in the hospital, and is confronting issues of concern to encourage the best use of medications, which also includes regular lectures for patients.
+Mr Carter said the pharmacy was always looking at methods for improving medication safety with the clinical staff in the hospital, and was confronting issues of concern to encourage the best use of medications, which also included regular lectures for patients.

-“It’s great to meet and get to know people throughout the service,” said Mr Carter, who has been with GV Health for three years.
+“It’s great to meet and get to know people throughout the service,” Mr Carter said and added he had been with GV Health for the past three years.

-“Medication only works in the patient - it can’t do that on the shelf,” said Mr Carter.
+“Medication only works in the patient - it can’t do that on the shelf,” Mr Carter said.